What is Swarm?

 - Low liquidity: One of the pools required to fulfil your swap has insufficient liquidity to complete your order.

-- High Slippage: Low liquidity can also result in high slippage, meaning that the actual price may be significantly unfavourable compared with the expected price.
+- High Slippage: Low liquidity can also result in high slippage, meaning that the actual price may be significantly unfavorable compared with the expected price.
 Try increasing your acceptable slippage level in advanced settings.
-Note that this could result in an unfavourable swap price.
+Note that this could result in an unfavorable swap price.